surifirstpin/biplus_documentation/docs/README.md

 #### Active Forecasting and Analysis for Endless Planning

 Active planning automates data collection to ensure you’re always working with fresh data.
-This allows you to spend more time on analysis, delivering deeper insights and becoming a better business partner to the entire company.
+By allowing you to spend more time on analysis, produce deeper insights and becoming a better business partner to the entire company.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzQ4OTc0MTIsLTM3NzQ5OTMxLDE4OD
+eyJoaXN0b3J5IjpbLTE2MjE0NjU4MDMsLTM3NzQ5OTMxLDE4OD
 g3ODczMzksMTMxMTAxNzEzMCwxMzQzMzcwNTc4LC0yNjYwODc5
 MTUsLTIwNzI4NTEwODUsNDI0MzU3ODMxXX0=
 -->